NardJ/STLViewer/README.md

 Lightweight STLViewer for python3, using vtk, cv2, numpy

 ## Disclaimer
-FileMerger is alpha.
+STLViewer is alpha.
 There probably are bugs, the output files have not yet been tested on a real photon!
 Use at your own risk!

  ---

 ## Installation
-You can run FileMerger in Windows, OSX(not tested) and Linux.
+You can run STLViewer in Windows, OSX(not tested) and Linux.
 Your OS must be 64 bit.
 There is no binary release so you have to install Python3-64bit.

 0) Download the source code in zip or tar.gz.